Open a PDF version to print this topic

 Several things can cause breathlessness, including:

-If breathlessness is worrying you, see a doctor to find out what is causing it and to get help to ease your distress.
+If breathlessness is worrying you, see a doctor or nurse practitioner to find out what is causing it and to get help to ease your distress.

-Your doctor will arrange treatment if that will help.
-This could include chemotherapy, radiotherapy or a change to your medications.
+There may be treatments that can help.
+These could include chemotherapy, radiotherapy or a change to your medications.

-If your breathlessness cannot be medically treated, your doctor will need to check how anxious it's making you, how it's affecting your day-to-day life and how uncomfortable it is for you.
+If your breathlessness cannot be medically treated, your doctor will need to check how anxious it is making you.
+They will also check how it is affecting your day-to-day life and how uncomfortable it is for you.
 They may have some other options for managing your breathing that can help.

-Several things can help to treat breathlessness.
+Several things can help to manage breathlessness.
 They include medicines, but they also include other strategies.

-Medicines your doctor might try to treat your shortness of breath could include:
+There are several medicines that your doctor might try to treat your shortness of breath.

 Coughing

-Coughing can be a troublesome symptom and might interfere with your sleeping, eating, drinking and communicating.
+Coughing can be a troublesome symptom.
+It can interfere with your sleeping, eating, drinking and communicating.

-Several things might cause coughing, such as lung cancer, a chest infection or a lung condition such as chronic obstructive pulmonary disease (COPD).
+Several things might cause coughing.
+These include lung cancer, a chest infection or a lung condition such as chronic obstructive pulmonary disease (COPD).
 It often happens with other symptoms, such as breathlessness, wheezing or a tight chest.
 Your doctor will try to identify what is making you cough and treat it if possible.

 Things that may help reduce your coughing include:

-Your doctor might also prescribe other medicines to help suppress your cough, such as antibiotics or steroids.
+Your doctor might also prescribe other medicines to help suppress your cough.
+These may include antibiotics, opioids such as morphine or steroids.

 Sources